INS Dhruv: Design and description

 The ship cost around ₹1500 crore and has been designed in India by Vik Sandvik Design India.
 It has a displacement of more than 10,000 tonnes, length of 175 metre, beam of 22 metre, draught of 6 metre and can attain a speed of 21 knots.
 It is powered by two imported 9,000 kilowatt combined diesel and diesel (CODAD) configuration engines and three 1200 kilowatt auxiliary generators.

 The ship will be fitted with a primary X band and a secondary S band active electronically scanned array (AESA) radar.
 In addition, it has a long open deck with ample space for installing multiple missile tracking antennas.
 It will have a crew complement of 300 personnel and will carry a single helicopter.
 The ship will also have a special team from National Technical Research Organisation on board.

 Commissioning

 The ship was commissioned by NSA Ajit Doval on 10 September 2021 in Visakhapatnam.
 The ship will be jointly operated by National Technical Research Organisation (NTRO), Defence Research and Development Organisation (DRDO) and the Indian Navy.

 INS Dhruv will be under Strategic Forces Command (SFC) and based in Eastern Naval Command of Indian Navy.

+Service

+INS Dhruv had its first mission deployment to support Mission Divyastra, the planned test on an Agni-V missile with MIRV technologies.
+It successfully tracked the test flight on March 11 2024.
+The project directors will examine the trajectory and other variables of the missile as recorded by the Indian ballistic missile tracker INS Dhruv to make any operational changes if required.